+• We are going to transport 22 students/bus as a maximum.
 Students will be required to sanitize their hands upon entering the bus and they will be required to wear face coverings.
-Drivers will also wear masks.
-Students will be seated one to a seat.
+Drivers will also wear masks and should be seated 6 feet away from the nearest student when seated.
 We will have the windows cracked open for as long as possible into the colder season for ventilation.
+We recognize that some of our bus runs transport more than 22 students.
 We are asking parents to help us.
 We don't want to stagger arrival times by up to an hour.
 To avoid this, we will need more parents transporting their children to and from school.